hughdbrown/just-enough/basic-python.md

 For all of the below, these are simply for reference - we'll get into some of the inner workings of these things later.
 For now, I just want to introduce you to the built-in object types and get you a more familiar with their different representations.
+Note that **everything** in python is an object.

 ```
 Numbers: